williaz/RmNotes/Foundations of Risk Management principles.md

 ### hedging risk exposures
 #### LO 2.1: Evaluate some advantages and disadvantages of hedging risk exposures.
 - perfect capital markets
+- hedging involves the use of financial derivatives VS insuring involves the use of insurance policies;
+- in practice, hedging with derivatives may not be a zero-sum game of transferring risk between periods or between participants.

 ### hedging decisions
 #### LO 2.2: Explain considerations and procedures in determining a firm’s risk appetite and its business objectives.